Mayreeobi/2023-Data-Science-Salary-Analysis/README.md

 ## Problem Statement:
-To fully understand why most professionals are transitioning to data science jobs, an in-depth qualitative analysis is required focusing on the salaries, employment type, remote ratio and experience can provide cognitive reasons for the shift, as well as inform intending professionals on the paths to take.
+To fully understand why most professionals are transitioning to data science jobs, an in-depth qualitative analysis is required focusing on the salary distribution based on experience and employment types, remote ratio preferences and trends in entry-level hiring can provide cognitive reasons for the shift, as well as inform intending professionals on the paths to take.
 ### Key Questions
 -	What is the average salary?
 -	What is the average salary in different levels of  experience and employment types?